ValeriyEmelyanov/rest-voting-app/README.md

 This application uses:
 * Spring Boot, Spring MVC
-* Using Maven to build Spring Project
+* Maven to build Spring Project
-* JPA/Hibernate, HSQLDB (in memory database)
+* Data-JPA, HSQLDB (in memory database)
-* Testing with JUnit 5 & Mockito
+* Tests with JUnit 5 & Mockito

 ### Task
 Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.